Made with a graham cracker and toasty pecan crust, these creamy pumpkin pie bars are irresistible. Like pumpkin pie, but so much easier!

 Upgraded Graham Cracker Crust

 This isn’t your typical graham cracker crust.
 Today’s pumpkin pie bars feature a delicious from-scratch crust made with pecans, graham crackers, a little sugar, and melted butter.
 Process the nuts + graham crackers together to break down the nuts, then add the sugar + butter to combine.
 A food processor makes all this a breeze.
-Press tightly into a 9×13-inch pan, then pre-bake for a few minutes.
+Press tightly into a lined 9×13-inch pan—lining the pan (just like I do for rice krispie treats) makes it easier to remove and slice the bars.
+Then pre-bake for a few minutes.
 Under direct heat, the pecans take on an incredible toasty flavor.
 I guarantee you’ll only want pumpkin pie with this crust from now on.
 That’s a bold statement!

 Make the Easy Filling